dmikushin/aicv/example/cv.md

 As co-founder of Purple Gaze Inc., I've developed eyetracking systems that are both more affordable and faster than many existing solutions.

-My academic work culminated in earning a PhD from the University of Lausanne, where I developed specialized supercomputing software for economics and finance applications.
+I've earned my PhD from the University of Lausanne, where I developed specialized supercomputing software for economics and finance applications.

 My expertise in CUDA, OpenCL, OpenACC, and Machine Learning has established me as an effective consultant in these fields.